 The first thing our software will do is prompt you to home the machine.
 Homing the machine means the moving parts of the mill, called the carriages, will go to their starting point, or origin.
 Homing the machine moves all the carriages to the origin and tells the software where the parts of the machine are located in space.
 Without homing, the software wouldn’t know where the parts of the mill are located, and therefore, it wouldn’t be able to start milling your dog tag.

-- Physically load your 80° engraving tool into the mill.
+- Physically load your Metal Engraving Bit (80° 0.005") into the mill.
 The engraving tool is sometimes referred to as an engraving bit or end mill.
 This primer on cutting tools is helpful and differentiates between the various kinds of end mills and bits.
-If you've loaded an end mill into the machine before, refer to the Inserting and Locating a Tool Guide.
+If you have not loaded an end mill into the machine before, refer to the Inserting and Locating a Tool Guide.

-- Next to Tool, click the Change button, select “80° Engraving Tool,” click Continue, verify tool position (it should be above an empty area of the spoilboard of the machine), and click Locate Tool.
+- Next to Tool, click the Change button, select “Metal Engraving Bit (80°),” click Continue, verify tool position (it should be above an empty area of the spoilboard of the machine), and click Locate Tool.
 The tool will lower until it touches the spoilboard, pause, then retract upwards.
 Now the software knows where the engraving tool is located in space.

 - Using digital calipers, measure the dimensions of your dog tag.
 Width is X, height is Y, and thickness is Z. Enter these values for the Material Size.

 - You’ll be using double-sided tape to attach the dog tag to the spoilboard of your machine.
 Use digital calipers to measure the thickness (Z) of the tape.
 Enter this measurement as the value for Material Placement (Z).